 About Clarence Bos

-Second, when the weather gets warmer, I enjoy getting out of doors and spending time cutting wood and hammering nails.
-Building, fixing, messing around with machinery.
+Second, when the weather gets warmer and when I can, I will get involved in projects requiring building, maintaining or fixing.
 That is a pleasant diversion from all the time spent behind the keyboard.
 It is also healthier to engage in various physical activities as it helps to prevent repetitive strain injury.
 Most of this is just a continuation of my time spent growing up on the farm.

 Third, if I can't get out in a farm environment, then I enjoy going for long walks, anywhere where there are few people and lot's of nature.
 Perhaps that is what brought me to the Peterborough area, where there is enough city to find micro SD cards, but plenty of country once one gets a fifteen or twenty minute walk outside of it.
 I also enjoy taking photographs and always have a small camera with me when I go out.

-Fourth, I am currently working on drawing this background together into a sustainable community design.
-The essence of this design is a 300 acre, 36 dwelling community that is off grid and obtains all of its water, energy and food from it's own property.
-The professions, skills and trades of it's occupants are also carefully planned out, not unlike the skills and experiences that are planned for the Mars One mission.
+Fourth, I am currently working on drawing this background together into developing a model for a sustainable community geared to Ontario, Canada.
+The essence of this design are 36 dwellings on 160 acres that is off grid capable, obtaining its food, water and energy onsite.
+The professions, skills and trades of it's occupants are also being mapped out.
 In this way, the needs of the one can be met by the skills of the other.
-The plan is to have a net positive outflow of materials, skills, creativity and knowledge, so that this community can benefit those around it.
+The plan is to have a net positive outflow of products, services and knowledge, so that this community can help to benefit those around it.

-Fifth and last, I have been interested for quite some time in our origins; how we got here and why.
-When I started my professional career, I thought I knew what I needed to know and had prepared to go out and tell others this.
+Fifth and last, I have been interested in our origins; how we got here and why.
+When I started my professional career, I thought I knew what I needed and had prepared to go out and tell others this.
 I wasn't so certain, however, when a student naively asked a question about Darwin's theory of evolution.
 It made a lot of sense, especially the part about bird's beaks.
 This prompted me to find out more.
-That "more" took twenty years and led to a lot of the different experiences mentioned above.
+That "more" has taken over twenty years and has culminated in what I am doing now.

 Practically, as this relates the the Simbi platform, this means I am making myself available to meet the needs of others through: